Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 Net User Toms /domain /expires:09/20/2022

-In the above command, the net user takes the user name and uses /domain to set up an expiry date in the domain using /expires option.
+In the above command, the net user takes the user name and uses /domain to set up an expiry date in the domain using the `/expires` option.

 Using the net user command, you can set log in times for the user account to allow them to be used within specific hours only.
 Use the /time parameter followed by the allowed login times.

-Run the following command to set login times for the user account on the local computer.
+To set login times for the user account on the local computer, execute the following command.

 # Set login time to allow user login in specific duration